michaelhelper/connect4/README.md

 Then when you use the program, you can either create a game and it will give you the ID or you can join a game with a randomly generated ID.

+Eventually, we would increase the depth of the program, allowing it to look more moves into the future.
+In order to increase this depth, we would need to implement a more efficient data structure to store the Connect-4 board positions, and use a technique called alpha beta pruning which would disregard a branch of the move tree if the branch gives us an objectively losing position.
+We could also utilize a transposition table which would store all the board positions generated and save us the time of recreating board positions we previously generated.

 Special thanks to exoRift for making the client!